-1.1 Term.
+- 1.1 Term.
 The term of employment hereunder will be for the four year period commencing on the Effective Date and ending on the fourth anniversary of the Effective Date, subject to termination prior thereto pursuant to Sections 5, 6, 7, 8 or 9 below.
 Unless the Company gives notice of its intent not to renew Executive's employment hereunder, or Executive gives written notice to the Company of Executive's determination not to renew Executive's service and employment hereunder, in any case at least one year prior to the fourth anniversary of the Effective Date, this Agreement, and Executive's employment by the Company hereunder, shall be renewed for one year from that anniversary.
 Thereafter, unless the Company or Executive gives written notice of determination not to renew at least one year prior to the next succeeding anniversary of the Effective Date, this Agreement shall be renewed for one year from that anniversary.
-The term "Service Period" shall mean the four year period provided for in this Section 1.1 and any extension thereof, or any shorter period resulting from any termination of service under Sections 5, 6, 7, 8 or 9 hereof.

-1.2 Position.
-Executive will be assigned to the position of Chief Medical Officer and Senior Vice President of the Company.
-During the term of Executive's employment with the Company, Executive will devote Executive's best efforts and substantially all of Executive's business time and attention to the business of the Company.

-1.3 Duties.
-Executive will report to the Chief Executive Officer and/or such other Company executives designated by the Chief Executive Officer, performing such duties as are normally associated with Executive's then current position and such duties as are assigned to Executive from time to time, subject to the oversight and direction of the Chief Executive Officer or any applicable designee.
+The term "Service Period" shall mean the four year period provided for in this Section 1.1 and any extension thereof, or any shorter period resulting from any termination of service under Sections 5, 6, 7, 8 or 9 hereof. - 1.2 Position and Effective Date.
+Executive's employment with the Company shall commence on the Effective Date.
+Prior to the Effective Date or in the event that Executive does not commence employment with the Company under this Agreement, the Company shall have no obligation to provide Executive with compensation and benefits (including, but not limited to, the "Severance Benefits" stated in Sections 9.2 or 9.3).
+Executive will be appointed as the Company's President and Chief Executive Officer of the Company effective as of August 6, 2021.
+Executive will be appointed as a member of the Board of Directors of the Company (the "Board") effective as of August 6, 2021 and thereafter shall be renominated for election by the stockholders to serve on the Board with each term of Board service during the term of Executive's employment as Chief Executive Officer.
+During the term of Executive's employment with the Company, Executive will devote Executive's best efforts and substantially all of Executive's business time and attention to the business of the Company. - 1.3 Duties.
+Executive will report to the Chairperson (the "Chair") of the Board and/or such other Board officers or committees designated by the Chair, performing such duties as are normally associated with Executive's positions as President and Chief Executive Officer and such duties consistent therewith as are assigned to Executive from time to time by the Chair, subject to the oversight and direction of the Chair or any applicable designee;

+provided, however, that unless Executive is incapacitated by illness or injury from fully performing his duties or otherwise provides his consent, Executive will not be required to report to an Executive Chair.
 Executive shall perform Executive's duties under this Agreement principally out of the Company's Rockville, Maryland location, or such other location as assigned.
 In addition, Executive shall make such business trips to such places as may be necessary or advisable for the efficient operations of the Company.